Organic solar cell: Typical Current-Voltage Behavior and Power Conversion Efficiency

 Since power is the product of voltage and current, the maximum power point occurs when the product between voltage and current is maximized.

 The fill factor, FF, can be thought of as the "squareness" of a current voltage curve.
 It is the quotient of the maximum power value and the product of the open-circuit voltage and short circuit current.
 This is shown in the image above as the ratio of the area of the yellow rectangle to the greater blue rectangle.
 For organic photovoltaics, this fill factor is essentially a measure of how efficiently generated charges are extracted from the device.
 This can be thought of as a "competition" between charges transporting through the device, and charges that recombine.

 A major issue surrounding polymer solar cells is the low Power Conversion Efficiency (PCE) of fabricated cells.
 In order to be considered commercially viable, PSCs must be able to achieve at least 10–15% efficiency—this is already much lower than inorganic PVs.
 However, due to the low cost of polymer solar cells, a 10–15% efficiency is commercially viable.

+Recent advancements in technology have proposed various innovative approaches to enhance the efficiency of organic solar cells, with a particular focus on polymeric solar cells.
+These improvements aim to address the limitations in power conversion efficiency and operational stability that currently hinder widespread adoption.
+The proposed methods can be broadly categorized into two main types: experimental techniques and computational approaches.